bluetomlee/andre/README.md

 Andre
 ==============
-Andre is a Node.js file-watching template compiler for ejs and underscore templates.
-By default it will output compiled templates as javascript files, although it can optionally output rendered templates files as well.
+Andre is a Node.js file-watching template compiler for [ejs](https://github.com/visionmedia/ejs) and [underscore](http://underscorejs.org) templates.
+By default it will output compiled ejs templates as javascript files, although it can optionally output rendered templates files as well.
+Andre can optionally use underscore as its templating engine, or you can specify a custom template engine.

 #### example